jovulic/lazy-promise/README.md

 ## **📌 Description**

-`LazyPromise` is a lightweight utility for **lazily initializing** values in JavaScript and TypeScript.
-Its main feature is lazy evaluation, ensuring that no computation occurs until the value is explicitly awaited.
-Additionally, `LazyPromise` supports lazy chaining.
+`LazyPromise` is a lightweight utility for lazily initializing values in JavaScript and TypeScript.
+Specifically, it will not perform any computation until the value is accessed (e.g., awaited).
+Additionally, `LazyPromise` supports lazy chaining, allowing you to chain operations that also won’t execute until the result is needed.

 ## **✨ Features**